-TRam, TRam?
+kam, kam?

-Ankareh Formation, Mahogany Member (Lower Triassic) - Reddish-brown, grayish-purple, and grayish-red, locally mottled, mudstone, siltstone, and fine-grained sandstone that weathers to poorly exposed slopes; upper contact is poorly exposed, but is sharp, concordant and unconformable east of Jordanelle Reservoir (Biek, 2017); queried where concealed but likely present between thrust fault splays in Summit Park; deposited in fluvial, floodplain, and lacustrine environments of an interior basin drained by north- and northwest-flowing rivers (see, for example, Dubiel, 1994); Thomson and Loveless (2014) reported on swim tracks from exposures near Thistle, Utah, and evidence for Early Triassic age; map patterns suggest a thickness of about 1000 to 1300 feet (300-400 m) along the crest of the Wasatch Range, and about 1300 to 1500 feet (400-460 m) at Round Valley immediately east of this map area (Biek, 2017); Coogan and King (2016) reported that equivalent beds at Devils Slide are 600 to 725 feet (180-220 m) thick; Kummel (1954) reported that the lower member is 850 feet (260 m) thick at Red Butte Canyon northeast of Salt Lake City and thickens eastward into the Uinta Mountains as Thaynes strata pinch out; Baker (1964) reported lower Ankareh strata are about 1000 feet (300 m) thick southwest of Heber City whereas Smith (1969) reported a thickness of 1372 feet (420 m) in this same area.
+Ankareh Formation, Mahogany Member (Lower Triassic) - Reddish-brown, grayish-purple, and grayish-red, locally mottled mudstone, siltstone, and fine-grained sandstone that weathers to poorly exposed slopes; upper contact is poorly exposed, but is sharp, concordant and unconformable east of Jordanelle Reservoir (Biek, 2017, in preparation [a]); queried where concealed but likely present between thrust fault splays in Summit Park; deposited in fluvial, floodplain, and lacustrine environments of an interior basin drained by north- and northwest-flowing rivers (see, for example, Dubiel, 1994); Thomson and Loveless (2014) reported on swim tracks from exposures near Thistle, Utah, and evidence for Early Triassic age; map patterns suggest a thickness of about 1000 to 1300 feet (300-400 m) along the crest of the Wasatch Range, and about 1300 to 1500 feet (400-460 m) at Round Valley immediately east of this map area (Biek, 2017, in preparation [a]); Coogan and King (2016) reported that equivalent beds at Devils Slide are 600 to 725 feet (180-220 m) thick; Kummel (1954) reported that the lower member is 850 feet (260 m) thick at Red Butte Canyon northeast of Salt Lake City and thickens eastward into the Uinta Mountains as Thaynes strata pinch out; McKean (2020) reported a thickness of 800 to 900 feet (245-280 m) in the Sugar House quadrangle to the west; Baker (1964) reported lower Ankareh strata are about 1000 feet (300 m) thick southwest of Heber City whereas Smith (1969) reported a thickness of 1372 feet (420 m) in this same area.

-Thaynes Formation (Lower Triassic, Spathian to Smithian) - In the central Wasatch Range, Thaynes strata are readily divisible into three unnamed members, but the middle member differs between upper plate rocks of the Mount Raymond thrust and those of the lower plate.
-Lower Thaynes strata are characterized by brown-weathering calcareous sandstone and sandy limestone, whereas the upper member, while containing similar brown sandy carbonate, is known for its medium-gray limestone.
+Thaynes Formation (Lower Triassic) - Thaynes strata are readily divisible into three unnamed members in the Park City area and in Big Cottonwood Canyon, but the middle member differs between upper and lower plate rocks of the Mount Raymond thrust.
+Lower Thaynes strata are characterized by brown-weathering calcareous sandstone and sandy limestone, whereas the upper member, though containing similar brown sandy carbonate, is known for its medium-gray limestone.
 The middle member on the Mount Raymond thrust sheet is a thick, resistant limestone (not mapped separately due to poor exposure and structural complications), whereas red siltstone and shale occupy this interval on the lower plate; a similar red-bed marker interval is mapped west of Murdock Peak in the upper plate as described below.
 The Thaynes Formation intertongues eastward with the Mahogany Member of the Ankareh Formation (Kummel, 1954).
 Thaynes strata record deposition in a warm, shallow sea with repeated eastward-prograding shallow-marine limestone tongues separated by westward-prograding clastic intervals of the Ankareh Formation, such that the formation thins eastward into the Uinta Mountains (Kummel, 1954; Blakey and Gubitosa, 1983).
-On the upper plate north of Red Butte Canyon east of Salt Lake City, Solien and others (1979) recognized seven informal lithologic units that totaled 2296 feet (700 m) thick; farther northeast, Coogan and King (2016) estimated a thickness of 1835 feet (560 m) south of Devils Slide.
-Map patterns suggest that Thaynes strata are 1300 to 1400 feet (400-425 m) thick in Big Cottonwood Canyon in the southwest corner of the map area; there, Boutwell (1912) reported a thickness of 1190 feet (363 m); in Round Valley, immediately east of this map area, map patterns suggest a thickness of about 1600 feet (490 m) (Biek, 2017); and southwest of Heber Valley, the formation is 950 feet (290 m) thick (Baker, 1964; see also Smith, 1969).
+On the upper plate north of Red Butte Canyon, Solien and others (1979) recognized seven informal lithologic units that totaled 2296 feet (700 m) thick; farther northeast, Coogan and King (2016) estimated a thickness of 1835 feet (560 m) south of Devils Slide.
+Map patterns suggest that Thaynes strata are 1300 to 1400 feet (400-425 m) thick in Big Cottonwood Canyon in the southwest corner of the map area; there, Boutwell (1912) reported a thickness of 1190 feet (363 m); in Round Valley, immediately east of this map area, map patterns suggest a thickness of about 1600 feet (490 m) (Biek, 2017, in preparation [a]); and southwest of Heber Valley, the formation is 950 feet (290 m) thick (Baker, 1964; see also Smith, 1969).